Probate

 • Bringing or challenging petitions for probate

-Our Probate Attorneys Can Help
+Our California Probate Lawyer Can Help

 At The Law Offices of Daniel Hunt, we understand how challenging the complexity of the probate process can be after the death of a loved one.
 Hiring a skilled probate attorney can be extremely beneficial.
 Whether you need assistance administering a loved one’s estate or with a litigation issue, our experienced attorneys can help.
 To learn how our skilled probate lawyers can assist you, contact our law firm today to schedule your no-cost initial consultation with our Sacramento, Roseville, or Folsom office.
 We offer in-person, virtual, and telephone appointments for your convenience.